 This article looks at the 10 best sources of iron in the diet.

-Breakfast cereals are often a main source of iron, but you have to choose the right types.
+Breakfast cereals are often a leading source of iron, but it is essential to choose the right types.

-The key is to look for a fortified cereal that contains 100 percent of your daily value of iron.
+The key is to look for a fortified cereal that contains 100 percent of the daily value of iron.

-A one-cup serving of cereal contains 18mg of iron.
+A one-cup serving of fortified cereal contains 18 mg of iron.

 Next time you go to your favorite seafood restaurant, consider ordering some oysters.

 A 3-ounce (oz) serving of cooked oysters contains